Privacy Policy Cookie Policy Terms and Conditions

 My connection to this authentic island of Croatia, Korcula

-This place is the second home for my neighbors.
+I need to give you a little backstory of how I actually came across Blato.
+Korcula is the second home for my neighbors.
 They visit Korčula every year around August/September, and they stay there at a holiday rental apartment in a lovely stone house.
 Over the years, they become friends with the owners of the house.
 Thus, it became a tradition that whenever they visit Korčula the owners will stay at the apartment on the house’s first floor.
 While my neighbors stay on the second floor.
 They have dinner together, go on walks, or help at the wine harvest.
-I remember every time after my neighbors’ holidays; they come back with all kinds of treats: olives, grapes, grape juice, olive oil and figs.

 The influence of stone houses on my sleep in Korcula, Croatia